amaleelhamri/ulmfit-multilingual/README.md

 # ulmfit-multilingual
 Temporary repository used for collaboration on application of for multiple languages.
-This branch (japanese) contains the code for Japanese.
+This branch (japanese) contains the code and the pretrained language model for Japanese.

 ## data directory strucutre